Redacting data

 The initial request:

-Within the console we clearly display which patterns have been redacted.
+Within the control panel we clearly display which patterns have been redacted.
 Redacted patterns are replaced with the word REDACTED

 highlighted in yellow.